Doughnut: Netherlands

 In the Netherlands, oliebollen, referred to in cookbooks as "Dutch doughnuts", are a type of fritter, with or without raisins or currants, and usually sprinkled with powdered sugar.
 Variations of the recipe contain slices of apple or other fruits.
 They are traditionally eaten as part of New Year celebrations.

 Norway

 In Norway, smultring is the prevailing type of doughnut traditionally sold in bakeries, shops, and stalls.
 However, U.S.-style doughnuts are widely available in larger supermarkets, McDonald's restaurants, 7-elevens and bakeries.
 The Berliner is more common than U.S.-style doughnut, and sold in most supermarkets and bakeries alongside smultring doughnuts.

 Poland

-In Poland and parts of the U.S. with a large Polish community, like Chicago and Detroit, the round, jam-filled doughnuts eaten especially—though not exclusively—during the Carnival are called pączki ([ˈpɔntʂkʲi]).
+In Poland and parts of the U.S. with a large Polish community, like Chicago and Detroit, the round, jam-filled doughnuts eaten especially—though not exclusively—during Carnival are called pączki ([ˈpɔntʂkʲi]).
 Pączki have been known in Poland at least since the Middle Ages.
 Jędrzej Kitowicz has described that during the reign of the Augustus III under influence of French cooks who came to Poland at that time, pączki dough fried in Poland has been improved, so that pączki became lighter, spongier, and more resilient.